If you want to study at university then we’ll do our absolute best to help you succeed regardless of your circumstances.

 We work with students, and their parents, guardians and advisers, to help find the right route into university for them.
 There are a number of different options available depending on your background and what you want to study.
 Use the links below to find out more about what we can do for you.

 We select students based on both ability and potential.
 We don’t just look at grades – we look at the information provided across the application form to assess the potential of each student.
-There are certain circumstances which we would give extra consideration to, including if you have spent time in care or come from a priority postcode.
+There are certain circumstances we would give extra consideration to, including:

 Shumela Ahmed, BA (Hons) Journalism and Politics